 Caleb Burhans (b.
-1980) is quickly establishing himself as a significant presence in the New York contemporary music scene, active as both a performer and composer.
-Amazingly versatile, Burhans is a composer, plays violin, viola, electric guitar, electric bass, banjo, mandolin, piano and sings countertenor as well as tenor.
-He has been hailed by the New York Times as "animated and versatile," and "New York's mohawked Mozart" by Time Out New York.
+1980) is a multifaceted presence on the New York music scene who is active both as a performer (strings, voice) and composer.
+Hailed by the New York Times as “animated and versatile,” and as “New York’s mohawked Mozart” by Time Out New York, Caleb has been commissioned by Lincoln Center, Carnegie Hall, the Library of Congress and the Kronos Quartet, to name just a few.

-In 2009, he was named an Annenberg Fellow.
-Mr. Burhans is a founding member of Alarm Will Sound, itsnotyouitsme, Ensemble Signal and the Wordless Music Orchestra.
-He is also a member of ACME, Newspeak and the disco band Escort.
-He has premiered numerous works, as well as worked with such composers as Philip Glass, Steve Reich, John Adams, La Monte Young, Lou Harrison, Meredith Monk, David Lang, Michael Gordon, Julia Wolfe, John Zorn, George Crumb, Brian Ferneyhough, Martin Bresnik, David Liptak, and Augusta Read Thomas.
+In addition to his work on television (SNL, Colbert, Letterman) and Broadway (Hamilton, Mean Girls), Caleb is a founding member of Alarm Will Sound, Ensemble Signal and the Wordless Music Orchestra.
+He is also a member of the American Contemporary Music Ensemble, Newspeak and the disco band Escort.
+He has worked with artists ranging from Yoko Ono, Paul McCartney, Bruce Springsteen, The National, Arcade Fire, and Blonde Redhead to Max Richter, Jóhann Jóhannsson, Steve Reich, La Monte Young, Meredith Monk, David Lang, Julia Wolfe, Michael Gordon, John Zorn, George Crumb and Caroline Shaw.

 As a conductor, Caleb has worked with the London Sinfonietta and the Wordless Music Orchestra and he has done choral preparation for John Adams, Brad Lubman and David Robertson.
 In 2015, he contracted the orchestra for eight performances with Björk at Carnegie Hall and Kings Theatre, culminating in the recording of Vulincura Live.